huandu/go-sqlbuilder/README.md

 // <nil>
 ```

-Here is a sample for PostgreSQL.
-Note that the dollar quote is supported.
+Here is an example for PostgreSQL, noting that dollar quoting is supported:

 ```go
 // Only the last `$1` is interpolated.